Lingggao/Lingggao/README.md

 Thank you sincerely for reading!

 ---
-★ Until November 22, 2020 ★
+★ Until December 11, 2020 ★
-Number of Microsoft Windows feedbacks provided: **539**
+Number of Microsoft Windows feedbacks provided: **541**
-Number of Microsoft Edge feedbacks provided: **118** ± 10
+Number of Microsoft Edge feedbacks provided: **120** ± 10
-Number of affirmative votes received in the Feedback Hub: **1327**
+Number of affirmative votes received in the Feedback Hub: **1335**